Often you’ve uploaded something to a client’s chart, and you’re just looking for a quick way to find and review the upload.

 By default, anything uploaded here is NOT INCLUDED IN THE OFFICIAL MEDICAL RECORD and will not be exported if the official chart is exported.

-You can learn much more about the patient portal here.
+You can learn more about the patient portal here.

-To access the edit menu, either after the initial upload or if you’re uploading multiple files at once, use the pencil button.
+To access the edit menu after the initial upload or after uploading multiple files, use the pencil icon that appears when you hover your mouse over the image.

-Or from the list view, click on an image to view, and then choose the pencil icon from there:
+Or from the list view, click on an image to view and choose the pencil icon from there:

 Signing a Chart